pkic/pqccm/_index.md

 [MTG Corporate PKI](https://www.mtg.de/en/public-key-infrastructures/corporate-pki/ ) consists of the two product components MTG Certificate Authority (MTG CARA) and MTG Certificate Lifecycle Manager (CLM).
 Official MTG CARA and CLM releases feature the PQC algorithms ML-DSA and SLH-DSA.
 Support for ML-KEM, hybrid algorithms, LMS, and XMSS is planned to be added in the course of 2026.

+## Microsoft

+Post-Quantum Cryptography (PQC) algorithms are now generally available in the cryptographic library [SymCrypt](https://github.com/microsoft/SymCrypt), [Windows Server 2025 and Windows 11 clients (24H2, 25H2) and .NET 10](PQC Algorithms Debut in Windows Server 2025, Windows 11, and .NET 10).

 ## Nexus Group
 **Certificate Manager**

 Nexus Certificate Manager supports signing CA and X.509 certificates using ML-DSA and SLH-DSA algorithms from version 8.12 [CM](https://doc.nexusgroup.com/pub/smart-id-certificate-manager).
 ML-KEM supported from CM 8.13.

+## OpenSSL

+[OpenSSL](https://openssl-library.org/) is an open source software library that implements PQC algorithms from version 3.5.

 ## Open Quantum Safe

 OQS is an open source software library that implements PQC [algorithms](https://openquantumsafe.org/liboqs/algorithms/), as well as integrations such as into OpenSSL.

-## OpenSSL

-[OpenSSL](https://openssl-library.org/) is an open source software library that implements PQC algorithms from version 3.5.

 ## PQ Code Package